alsyundawy/GamingTweaks/Hardware (general)/Gaming Hardware Buyer's Guide.md

 This is a small community based "Gaming hardware buyer's guide", which will be updated monthly OR whenever there are new suggestions OR hardware releases are announced AND (_of course_) tested.

-This guide (explicitly and on purpose) does not direct link to vendors or reseller websites, because we believe everyone should decide and buy hardware from his/her favorite platform.
+This guide (explicitly and on purpose) does not direct link to vendors or reseller websites, because we believe everyone should decide and buy hardware from his/her favourite platform.

 This guide **does not** follow the "just because you're a gamer you can waste your money" principle.
 The most expensive hardware is not always the best nor can some gamers effort to buy each time a vendor releases new hardware to buy something new.